mlohajner/AFST/afst2/README.md

 5. From this point on, diff, file selection, copy **everything is identical to the original AFST.**

 The result:
-Maximum snapshot speed, minimum network traffic -remote end "pulls it's weight".
+Maximum snapshot speed, minimum network traffic -remote end "pulls its weight".
 (a single snapshot listing travels the wire instead of a `find`-over-the-network), and no behavioral surprises once syncing actually starts.

 ### The fallback (this is the part that makes it safe)